2022–23 Leyton Orient F.C. season: Pre-season and friendlies

 The O's announced, on 10 May, that they would head to Moncarapacho in Portugal for a week-long training camp between 2 and 9 July.
 Walthamstow revealed a match with Leyton Orient on 19 May.
 A day later, lower-league Potters Bar Town announced a home pre-season match with The O's.
 On 24 May, Orient confirmed their pre-season schedule with additional friendlies against Haringey Borough, Maidstone United, Portsmouth and Dagenham & Redbridge.
 On June 17, Orient announced their pre-season training would include a behind closed doors meeting with West Bromwich Albion.
 Three days later, a home friendly against Tottenham Hotspur U21s was added to the pre-season schedule.
 Another training camp friendly in Portugal was confirmed, against Peterborough United.

 On 5 January, Orient announced they would travel to Welling United for a mid-season friendly, to gain extra match minutes.
+On 10 January, the friendly was cancelled due to unforeseen circumstances.